Stitching Personal and other Pilgrimages at the Walking Assembly

 Embroidering the cloth at start of Pilgrimage

-The Walking Assembly began in Girona, where I had the pleasure of chairing anthropologist Tim Ingold's opening lecture, ‘The Valley and the Stream’.
-Drawing on Patrick Geddes' Valley Section, Tim invited us to think of the river not simply as a landscape to be crossed, but as a living process through which people, places and knowledge are continually shaped.
-It proved to be a fitting introduction to the days that followed.
+The Walking Assembly began in Girona, where I had the pleasure of chairing anthropologist Tim Ingold’s opening lecture, The Valley and the Stream.
+Drawing on Patrick Geddes’ Valley Section, Tim invited us to think of the river not simply as a landscape to be crossed, but as a living process through which people, places and knowledge are continually shaped.
+It proved a fitting introduction to the days that followed.

-Everyone also found their own way of observing the valley.
-With a little bag in their hand, one person collected moss, another grasses, another herbs, while others gathered stones, feathers or fragments of conversation.
-Together these small collections became a collective field study, each person noticing a different aspect of the landscape.
-No single collection could have told the whole story, but together they revealed something of the richness of the Muga Valley.
-It was one answer to the question Clara Garì posed ourselves from the beginning: Can we learn without teaching?
+Along the route, everyone found their own way of observing the valley.
+Carrying small bags, one participant collected moss, another grasses and another herbs, while others gathered stones, feathers or fragments of conversation.
+Together, these small collections became a collective field study, with each person noticing a different aspect of the landscape.

-Tim's lecture stayed with me throughout the Assembly.
-During the final Assembly gatherin, his reflections sparked lively discussion.
-Some found his comments challenging; others recognised them as an invitation to look beyond ourselves.
+Tim Ingold’s lecture stayed with me throughout the Assembly.
+During the final gathering, his reflections sparked lively discussion.
+Some found his comments challenging, while others recognised them as an invitation to look beyond ourselves.
 For me, the conversation echoed the very idea of the Valley Section.
 A river is made up of many currents, not all flowing in exactly the same direction.
-Walking together does not require consensus.
-It requires enough generosity to remain in conversation, allowing different ways of knowing to exist alongside one another.

 Previous